Dr Mike Lynch OBE FREng FRS

 Founder, Invoke Capital

 Mike is a celebrated technologist and has a proven track record of identifying and monetising fundamental technologies.

-Having pioneered three of the biggest success stories in UK tech, Autonomy, Blinkx and Darktrace, Mike is regarded as Britain's most established technology entrepreneur.
-Spun out from his previous company, Neurodynamics, which he sold in 2005, Mike founded Autonomy in 1996 based on technology invented at Cambridge University, where Dr Lynch studied Information Sciences, received a Ph.D. and held a research fellowship in adaptive pattern recognition.
-He served as CEO of Autonomy for over fifteen years, during which time it became one of the UK's most successful technology companies on the FTSE100.
-Autonomy was acquired by HP for $11 billion in 2011.
+Having pioneered three of the biggest success stories in UK tech – Autonomy, Blinkx and Darktrace – Mike is regarded as Britain's most established technology entrepreneur.
+Dr Lynch read Natural Sciences at Cambridge University, where he also gained a Ph.D. and held a research fellowship in adaptive pattern recognition.
+In the late 1980s he founded his first company, Lynett Systems, before founding Autonomy in 1996.
+Mike served as CEO of Autonomy for 15-years, during which time it became one of the UK's most successful technology companies on the FTSE100.
+It was acquired by HP for $11 billion in 2011.

 Mike is a generous supporter of many causes, including the Royal Botanic Gardens - Kew, Cancer Research UK, Cambridge University, The Prince's Trust's technology group and a number of educational charities.
 He also contributes to conservation charities and preserves rare breeds.

 Dr Lynch won a scholarship to Bancroft's School, Woodford.

 met Peter Rayner, his mentor in the signal processing laboratory of the engineering department.

 After graduating, Mike went on to do a PhD in signal processing and connectionist models at Cambridge University and then undertook a research fellowship in adaptive pattern recognition.

 In the late 1980s, Dr Lynch founded his first company, Lynett Systems, which produced designs and audio products for the music industry.
 One invention included an ADAS sampler for Atari, Mac and PC.